Mat Clark enters his seventh season as the strength and condition coach for Arkansas men’s track and field and cross country teams.

 2017 marked the first year Clark took over the responsibilities of coaching the Razorback women’s track and field and cross country programs as well.

-A 2009 graduate of the University of Northern Iowa, Clark excelled as one of the top decathletes for the Panthers, earning three All-America honors and a spot at the 2008 Olympic Trials under the guidance of current Razorback assistant coach Travis Geopfert.
+A 2009 graduate of the University of Northern Iowa, Clark excelled as one of the top decathletes for the Panthers, earning three All-America honors and a spot at the 2008 Olympic Trials under the guidance of former Razorback assistant coach Travis Geopfert.

 Since joining the Razorbacks in 2011, Clark has been instrumental in the development of multiple NCAA and SEC champions.
 Over 100 Razorbacks have reached All-America status as a direct result from Clark’s training.